A fartlek run can be of the best things you can do in your training if you haven't already implemented this into your schedule.

-The majority of my fartlek run workouts are done on the road but you can just as easily do them on the track, especially if you want to run on a flat softer surface.
+The majority of my fartlek run workouts are done on the road.
+In addition, you can just as easily do them on the track.

 This is a very tough workout in that it is 20 kilometers in length or just over 12 miles.

 This is what I call my ‘dangerous' workout.

 I know I am ready when I am running around 4.50 pace for the hard segments and about 6 minute mile pace for the ‘easy' recovery segments.